WLdurr/boilerplate_azure_function_app/README.md

 - quit with "ctrl + c"
 - restart function if desired

+  ---
+### function_app.py
+This file handles the trigger and execution in Azure.

+### my_function.py
+This file contains the main code what your function app intends to do.
+Webscraping, data transfer, etc. goes in here.

 ## Deploying to Azure
 type following commands in your terminal: